ONSdigital/eq-questionnaire-launcher/README.md

 | `make lint-templates`   | Lints all HTML files and reports any issues             |
 | `make lint-go`          | Lints all Golang files using an external tool           |
 | `make lint`             | Lints all files listed above                            |

-To configure Prettier & djLint use the `package.json` (Using the prettier keyword) and `.djlintrc` respectively.
-To ignore rules set by the linter use the `.prettierignore` file and add to the `ignore` option in the `.djlintrc` file.

 ### Notes
 * There are no unit tests yet